think-root/content-alchemist/README.md

 ## Description

-This is a ready-made solution in the form of an API server that generates social media posts containing descriptions of GitHub repositories using [AI](https://mistral.ai/) 🤖 and stores them for later use.
+This is a ready-made solution in the form of an API server that generates social media posts containing descriptions of GitHub repositories using AI and stores them for later use.
 It is a standalone solution that you can manage using your own utility or by leveraging existing tools available in this organization's repositories, for example [content-maestro](https://github.com/think-root/content-maestro)

 ### Key Features

 - RESTful API for automatic generation of repository descriptions based on GitHub trends
 - RESTful API for manual generation of repository descriptions by specifying the repository URL
 - RESTful API for content management and text editing
+- Generate and retrieve content in multiple languages
 - Database storage with PostgreSQL
 - Support for multiple AI providers (Mistral AI, OpenAI, OpenRouter)